dsv-rp/DDS/.changeset/two-lies-rescue.md

 "@daikin-oss/design-system-web-components": patch
 ---

-Radio Group: Fixed an issue where input group's disabled state can not be reflect to radio group.
-(DDS-1829) Radio Group: Fixed an overflow issue.
+Radio Group: Added support for reflecting the `disabled` property of the Input Gorup component.
+(DDS-1829) Radio Group: Elements now wrap rather than overflow when placed horizontally.
 (DDS-1829)